 - Make sure your policy is active.
 Insurance experts recommend purchasing your new policy and making sure it is active before canceling your old policy.
 You likely don’t want a gap in coverage.
-There may be a waiting period before your new policy will pay out on some claims, and there is generally a two year contestability period when your insurer can deny or contest claims.
+There may be a waiting period before your new policy will pay out on some claims, and there is generally a two-year contestability period when your insurer can deny or contest claims.
 You may want to check on this information before you switch over.

 Talking with a licensed insurance agent as you go along can help you to make sure you’re getting what you want out of the switch.
-Reviewing your current policy with your insurer may also be advisable.
+Reviewing your current policy with your insurer or agent may also be advisable.

 Things to consider when switching life insurance

 When you switch your policy, there are a few tips to keep in mind:

 - Look at upfront fees.
 You may have fees to pay upfront when you purchase a new policy.
 If your motivation is saving money, be sure the money you save on a new policy will be worth paying these upfront costs once again.

 - Pay attention to taxes.
 Consider the tax consequences of dropping your old policy before committing to a new one.
 If you’re not sure what these might be, consult a financial expert or tax accountant.